Fractional Ownership vs Timeshare | Fractured Ownership Differences

 Since the value of real estate generally increases over time, fractional ownership is definitely the best way to go if you are looking for an investment and an increase in value of your assets over time.

-With a timeshare, you don't actually own a stake in the property or deed, which means the value of your investment doesn't increase over time as it would if you owned a fraction of the property or deed.
+Unlike fractional ownership, with a timeshare, you don't actually own a stake in the property or deed, which means the value of your investment doesn't increase over time as it would if you owned a fraction of the property or deed.

 On the other hand, timeshares are a cheaper alternative to fractional ownership which means that a timeshare is great for non investment purposes, such as having a home away from home, or passing on a legacy of family vacations to your children and grandchildren.